-HATS Map Layer: Reference lines - Roadside Features/Spray Zone 1 Reference

-This work includes the annual application of herbicides to road shoulders in a select set of corridors and locations throughout the area.
+HATS Map Layer: Reference lines - Roadside Features/Spray Zone 1 Reference set of corridors and locations throughout the area.
 The objective of these applications in the designated locations is maintenance of a 3 to 4 foot gravel shoulder that is free of vegetation in most.
 This treatment is necessary in the locations described below to provide visibility and maintainability of roadside hardware and guideposts, room for vehicles to pull off on shoulders, allow for stormwater drainage, and/or allow for added visibility of wildlife approaching the highway.